-The Council and the Columbia Basin Trust (CBT) aim to improve public access to environmental data and general information about the international aspects of the Columbia River.
-Below are links to environmental data from both sides of the international border, Columbia River history in British Columbia and the United States, hydropower generation at Columbia River dams in both countries, and the history and future of the Columbia River Treaty.
+Through this webpage, the Council and the Columbia Basin Trust (Trust) intend to improve public access to environmental data and general information about the international aspects of the Columbia River.
+Below are links to international Columbia River information from both sides of the border, Columbia River history in British Columbia and the United States, hydropower generation at Columbia River dams in both countries, and the history and future of the Columbia River Treaty.

 The Council, an agency of the states of Idaho, Montana, Oregon, and Washington, is responsible for long-range electric energy planning in the Northwest and also for protecting and enhancing fish and wildlife that have been affected by the construction and operation of hydropower dams in the United States portion Columbia River Basin.